Quick facts about CARF

 Fields served: Aging services, behavioral health (including opioid treatment programs), child and youth services, employment and community services (including vision rehabilitation), and medical rehabilitation (including durable medical equipment, prosthetics, orthotics, and supplies)

-Regions served: North and South America, Europe, Asia, and Africa
+Regions served: North and South America, Europe, Asia, and Oceania

-Surveyors: Close to 1,400 in North and South America, Europe, and Asia
+Surveyors: Nearly 1,400 in North and South America, Europe, the Middle East, and Asia

 Accreditation outcomes:

-CARF and CARF Canada: Three-Year Accreditation, One-Year Accreditation, Provisional Accreditation, Nonaccreditation, Preliminary Accreditation
+CARF, CARF Canada, and CARF Europe: Three-Year Accreditation, One-Year Accreditation, Provisional Accreditation, Nonaccreditation, Preliminary Accreditation

 Revenue sources: Survey fees from applicant service providers, registration fees from seminars and conferences, sales of publications, contributions from International Advisory Council (IAC) members, grants from public and private agencies